UnravelAI/unravel-api/README.md

 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The api will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any linting errors in the console.

 ### `npm run generateMigration your-migration-name`